Everyone knows that real estate is hyper-local. But that begs the question: What are the best places to be a real estate agent?

 Best Places To Be a Real Estate Agent

 Virginia Beach is a tourist-attracting destination.
 It has high property values, and properties move fast.
 Living here is more expensive, but you’ll also make more.
 It has a nice blend of residential and commercial real estate and is a great place to make a real estate investment.

 With a hot real estate market, this is the perfect place for a sales agent looking to cut their teeth.

 2. West Palm Beach, FL

 Why not get your real estate license in Palm Beach?
 Florida attracts many different people, from young professionals to retirees.
-From residential condos to commercial buildings, you’ll never run out of opportunities in West Palm Beach.
+You’ll never run out of opportunities in West Palm Beach, from residential condos to commercial buildings.

 The annual median wages are high, as is the average home value, and a Realtor is likely to make more than average as either a buyer’s agent or listing agent.
 But do keep in mind the housing market is also more competitive here, especially in the metro area.